globalbioticinteractions/name-alignment-template/README.md

 To find your automatically created name alignment report, click on "Name Alignment by Nomer" above, click on a workflow run, and  download the `alignment-report` artifact.

+:info: note that only logged-in github users with access can download the alignment report.

 ## Background